 So, you’ve now looked at the KS2 SATs results for 2016.
 Cue, cheers and celebrations all round?
 Perhaps, but then again…

-Note to reader: Before you read this blog post, you might want to check out our latest posts on KS2 SATs results for 2017: What Results Mean, What They’ll Never Tell You, & What to do Next, and the 2018 SATs Question Breakdown.
+Note to reader: Before you read this blog post, you might want to check out our posts on the KS2 SATs results for 2017: What Results Mean, What They’ll Never Tell You, & What to do Next, and the 2018 SATs Question Breakdown.

 Nobody said it would be easy, but did it have to be quite so difficult?
 And we’re not just talking about the tests themselves.
 The entire ‘journey’ to 2016 National Assessments seems to have been weighed down by controversy, changing guidance, leaked test papers and a nagging sense of unpredictability about the whole business.
-Here’s our assessment of the situation, how to explain it to parents and pupils and some advice and guidance to help you sail through your 2017 SATS.
+Here’s our assessment of the situation, how to explain it to parents and pupils and some advice and guidance to help you sail through your next SATS exams.

 Here are the key Year 6 SATS national figures

 To remind you, in case you need, it, these are the headline statistics:

 53 per cent of pupils met the expected standard in reading, writing and maths

 66 per cent of pupils achieved the expected standard in reading

 74 per cent of pupils achieved the expected standard in writing, which is teacher assessed